 Anal glands are two sac-like structures that release an unmistakable, foul-smelling fluid.
 It’s really unfortunate when veterinarians get that fluid on their clothing because then they smell like that all day, as does the exam room.
 Dogs and cats use this fluid to mark their territory when they poop.
 Anal glands are not important for your pet’s health and can be removed if medically necessary (i.e, constant infections, recurrent abscess formation), but not without risking incontinence.

-- Cats, dogs, and many other animals
+- Female and male cats, dogs, and many other animals

 Anal gland. top view